ast-hugger/fabulae/text/pressurised.md

 'Most handsome,' he said at last.
 'I note that it does not specify what duties are expected of a lifetime honorary member.
 I trust this implies I am not required to hold opinions about municipal drainage.'

-He does drop by the Club occasionally—more often, I suspect, than his protestations of indifference would suggest.
-I have noticed that his visits tend to coincide with Professor Thripp's own appearances at the Club, and I have observed the two of them in quiet conversation on more than one occasion, their heads bent together over diagrams or calculations.
+He does drop by the Club occasionally—more often than his display of indifference would suggest.
+I have noticed that his visits tend to coincide with Professor Thripp's own appearances at the Club.
 I suspect Holmes is genuinely interested to know if there are any developments in Thripp's efforts at mechanical reasoning.

 I still have not found the occasion to ask Holmes whether he has, in fact, acquired a falcon.